You Used to Be Able to Bring Your Support Dog on Your Trip

 You probably have noticed seeing more and more dogs wearing vests in places where you don’t normally see household pets.
 These support animals have an important job, to help out their masters with anxiety and other challenges.

 Maybe you wondered if you could bring your dog or other emotional support animals on your next trip.
 And the answer is, yes.
+Well, it used to be yes but see the link above it is no longer an option for travelers in 2020.

 The Air Carrier Access Act prohibits discrimination against passengers with disabilities.
 Airlines are required to accommodate passenger needs.